BLUEBL0B/Secret-Sing-Box/README-ENG.md

 -----

-Run this command to add/delete users or to synchronize routing rules in client configs:
+Run this command to add/delete users or to synchronize the settings in client configs:

 ```
 sbmanager